 Even if your old policy extends to your new vehicle for a period of time, this can still leave you vulnerable if you have an accident.
 If you traded in a mess on wheels that didn't have much value, you may have only bought liability coverage to pay for any damage you might cause to someone else's vehicle.
 You might not have purchased collision or comprehensive coverage to protect your own car because it wouldn't have been worth the increased premiums.
 If you drive off the car lot with a spanking new vehicle, your coverage doesn't automatically change to accommodate the purchase – you'd still have only liability coverage unless you contact your provider immediately to update your policy and increase coverage.
 If you're involved in a traffic mishap before you do so, you'd have to pay for repairs to your vehicle out of pocket.

 As a practical matter, if you finance your new vehicle, it's unlikely that the lender will let you drive away without some guarantee that you have comprehensive and collision coverage in place.
 Without such coverage, if your new car is totaled, you would either have to keep making the payments on it anyway or your lender would have to sue you to recoup the money it gave you for the purchase.
-Lenders safeguard against this eventuality by requiring full coverage on cars they're financing.
+Lenders safeguard against this eventuality by requiring full coverage on cars new vehicles they're financing.